What No One Told Me About Using Vitamin C In Skin Care

 While this particular vitamin C serum didn't actually burn or sting on contact with my skin, just two days after using it, I woke up with my right eye swollen shut.
 Picture that scene in Hitch when Will Smith is sucking Benadryl with a straw.
 The swelling quickly progressed to red, dry, scaly skin around my eyes, and perioral dermatitis, which I self-diagnosed after Googling 'white bumpy rash around mouth.'

-My doctor prescribed me a tapered oral Prednisone.
-She and my derm both instructed discontinuing all skin care immediately.
-(Note: If you have an allergic reaction to a skin-care product, see a medical professional right away.)
+My doctor prescribed me some medication, and both she and my derm both instructed me to discontinue all skin care immediately.
+(Note: If you have an allergic reaction to a skincare product, see a medical professional right away.)
 I rinsed out the vitamin C serum and sorted it in the recycling.
 It was a $140 bottle, so literally, money down the drain.

 My swelling went down fast.
-After about a week, using nothing on my face other than the rogue spritz of the Tower28 SOS Daily Rescue Facial Spray with hypochlorous acid, my skin bounced back to baseline.
+After about a week, using nothing on my face other than the rogue spritz of a gentle facial spray, my skin bounced back to baseline.
 But I had lingering questions.
 Why did this vitamin C serum cause such a severe reaction?
 And, must I now give up topical vitamin C forever?
 Here's what I gathered.

 Mind the vitamin C concentration